jelmer/disperse/README.md

  * optionally only create a release if there were no changes to the repository in the last X days (useful for running in a cronjob)
  * upload to a repository site:
-    * pypi, if the project is a Python project
+    * sources and universal wheels to pypi, if the project is a Python project
     * crates.io, if the project is a rust project
  * create a git tag for the new release
  * create "release" entries (on supported platforms, like GitHub)

+After the release has completed, it can also update e.g. NEWS for the next release.

 Disperse was previously known as "releaser".